-In 2013 a network of six demonstration projects – described as the T2A Pathway Programme – were developed aimed at testing approaches that take account of maturity and transitions for young adults at key points on the T2A Pathway to demonstrate how services can be developed locally and to illustrate how a ‘whole T2A pathway approach’ to working with 18-25 year olds throughout the criminal justice process can work.
-These projects are led by voluntary sector organisations which already have a track record or an existing project to build on, and are being delivered in partnership with statutory agencies.
-These organisations are: Addaction, Advance, PACT (Prison Advice and Care Trust), The Prince’s Trust, Remedi, and Together for Mental Wellbeing.
-The Programme will finish at the end of 2016.
+In 2013 a network of six demonstration projects – described as the T2A Pathway Programme – were developed aimed at testing approaches that take account of maturity and transitions for young adults at key points on the T2A Pathway.
+These demonstrated how services can be developed locally and illustrated how a ‘whole T2A pathway approach’ to working with 18-25 year olds throughout the criminal justice process can work.
+The projects were led by voluntary sector organisations which already had a track record or an existing project to build on, and were delivered in partnership with statutory agencies.
+The organisations were: Addaction, Advance, PACT (Prison Advice and Care Trust), The Prince’s Trust, Remedi, and Together for Mental Wellbeing.
+The Programme finished in 2017.

-A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects will be carried out by Hallam Centre for Community Justice at Sheffield Hallam University and its partner Social Justice Solutions, completing in 2017.
-The over-arching aims of the evaluation are to:
+A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects was carried out by Manchester Metropolitan University, and completed in 2018.
+The over-arching aims of the evaluation were to:

-Evaluation will also provide robust evidence that will be taken seriously by policy-makers and commissioners at a central and local level.
+Evaluation also provides robust evidence for policy-makers and commissioners at a central and local level.

 Evaluation of pilot projects 2009-2013

 Between 2009 and 2013, the T2A delivered three pilot projects working with more than 1,000 young adults at various stages in the criminal justice process.
 Each project was tailored to the needs of the individual, with the aim of reducing both the risk of reoffending and social exclusion.